ironcev/stack-trace-art/Experiments/PotentialSpaceCharacterReplacements/PotentialSpaceCharacterReplacements/ReadMe.txt

-﻿This experiments tried to identify characters that could be used as a replacement for the space character.
+﻿This experiment tried to identify characters that could be used as replacements for the space character.

 The following characters were identified:
 0559